justin-cook-developer/acme-schools/README.md

-## Project title
+## Acme Schools

 Acme Schools is a fullstack CRUD application for managing students and the schools they attend.
+See the deployed version here: https://vert-madame-81975.herokuapp.com/#/.
+See below for development environment instructions.

 ## Motivation

-This project was assigned as the culmination of my junior phase at Fullstack Academy.
+This project was assigned as the culmination of my Junior Phase at Fullstack Academy.

-## Major Technologies/Frameworks used
+## Major Technologies/Frameworks

 <b>Backend</b>